Page contents (skip menu), (show/hide menu)

 You can pay in ten monthly instalments, April to January, or twelve monthly instalments, April to March

-Alternatively, you can pay in one annual payment before the end of April or in two half-yearly payments, half by the end of April and the other half by the end of September.
+Alternatively, you can pay in one annual payment by 1 April 2018 or in two half-yearly payments, half by 1 April 2018 and the other half by 1 September 2018.

 Please note: You must contact us if you wish to alter any part of your instalment plan.
 Failure to do so may result in unnecessary recovery action.